AGKorson/WinAGI-GDS/README.md

 ### History:

+**alpha12.0:** Reserved Defines editor is complete.

+**alpha11.3:** globallist and reservedlist objects now work similarly to other game objects- with load/save/add/clear options; cleaned up game load/new functions and logic editors and compiler to use the objects.

 **alpha11.2:** Global Defines editor is complete.
 Removed the 'High' setting for logic compiler errors.
 A few other minor bug fixes.